unionai-oss/pandera/docs/source/dataframe_models.rst

 ``DataFrameModel`` s are annotated with the :mod:`pandera.typing` module using the standard `typing <https://docs.python.org/3/library/typing.html>`_ syntax.
-Models can be explicitly converted to a :class:`~pandera.core.pandas.container.DataFrameSchema` or used to validate a :class:`~pandas.DataFrame` directly.
+Models can be explicitly converted to a :class:`~pandera.api.pandas.container.DataFrameSchema` or used to validate a :class:`~pandas.DataFrame` directly.

 .. note::